tensorflow/tensorflow/tensorflow/contrib/tpu/tpu_estimator.md

 ### Profiling
-You can profile the `worker` by using instructions as spcified in the [Cloud TPU Tools](https://cloud.google.com/tpu/docs/cloud-tpu-tools).
+You can profile the `worker` by using instructions as specified in the [Cloud TPU Tools](https://cloud.google.com/tpu/docs/cloud-tpu-tools).

 ### Is `int64` supported?